 - Make a satisfactory effort to develop and demonstrate leadership ability.

 - Earn five additional merit badges beyond those required for Eagle or last Palm.
-(Merit badges earned any time since becoming a Boy Scout may be used to meet this requirement.)
+(Merit badges earned any time since becoming a Scout may be used to meet this requirement.)